100. Principles of Sociology. Open to freshmen and sophomores.

 101. Person and Society: An Introduction to Sociology Through Social Psychology.
 (4).
 (SS).

 This course introduces students to sociology by drawing on the concepts and perspectives of Social Psychology.
 It seeks to develop more systematic ways of viewing and understanding social life.
-Readings, discussions, films, and lectures will be used to present and illustrate a variety of useful conceptual frameworks.
+Readings, films, and lectures will be used to present and illustrate a variety of useful conceptual frameworks.
 Three broad content areas will be examined: How people organize their experience of the social world, how they become socialized, and how they interrelate and influence each other.
 Specific topics include: Social perception and cognition, the development of personal identity and especially gender identity, processes of inter-personal influence and attitude change, conformity and social control.
-The course will meet for one hour of lecture and three hours of discussion each week.
-Grades will be based on small projects plus a midterm and final.
+The course will meet for three hours of lecture each week.
+Grades will be based on a short paper plus a midterm and final.
 (Modigliani)

 102. Contemporary Social Issues: An Introduction to Sociology.
 (4).